Nobel winner's reputation marred as crackdown triggers refugee crisis

 Robertson also accused Suu Kyi of "reckless statements and using on her website the same language of anti-Rohingya extremists she previously decried."

 The violence erupted when a group calling itself the Arakan Rohingya Salvation Army (ARSA) launched deadly attacks in what they said was a defense of the Muslim minority who are largely denied citizenship in Myanmar.
-There are approximately 1.1 million Rohingya in Myanmar.
+There are approximately 1.1 million Rohingya in the country.

 Armed primarily with knives and homemade explosives, ARSA killed 12 police officers, a soldier and an immigration officer.
 In response, the military unleashed what it called "clearance operations" to root out the insurgents.